btoll/benjamintoll.com/content/post/classful_networks.md

 1. It doesn't scale.
 1. It doesn't allow for route aggregation.

-In the next thrilling episode, we'll see how the [IETF] attempted to solve these problems.
+In the [next thrilling episode], we'll see how the [IETF] attempted to solve these problems.

 ---